 Hafnium is another metal with a high melting point that deserves a place in our list.
 I has a melting point of 2227 °C.

 The element name comes from the Latin name of the city of Copenhagen.
-In 1925, Swedish chemist Hervisi and Dutch physicist Koster obtained the pure hafnium salt and then reduced by metal sodium to obtain the pure hafnium metal.
+In 1925, Swedish chemist Hervisi and Dutch physicist Koster obtained the pure hafnium salt and then reduced it by metal sodium to obtain the pure hafnium metal.

 The main use of hafnium is to make control rods for nuclear reactors.
 Pure hafnium has plasticity, easy processing, high-temperature resistance, and corrosion resistance, which is an important material in the atomic energy industry.